ArchReview #138

 1

-This house combines classic and wood stucco.
-It can be a good style reference when you want to do Victorian-style latticework.2
+This house combines classical stucco with wood.
+It's a good style reference when you want Victorian-style latticework.2

-The cornice and brackets are muted relative to the rest of the decor, probably to camouflage the attic floor as much as possible.3
+The cornice and brackets are muted relative to the rest of the trim, probably to disguise the attic floor as much as possible.3

-The window radii are different on the first and second floor.6
+The window radii differ between the first and second floors.6